-Free shipping and returns within The Netherlands & Belgium
+Free shipment in The Netherlands & Belgium

 People with post-traumatic stress disorder (PTSD) experienced better sleep, a reduction in the severity of PTSD symptoms, and more effective treatments after exposure to blue light therapy, according to a new study conducted by researchers at the University of Arizona College of Medicine – Tucson's Department of Psychiatry and recently published in Frontiers in Behavioral Neuroscience.